Armenian Library and Museum of America: History

 In 1971, alarmed by the growing loss and destruction of Armenian books and artifacts brought to this country by immigrants from Armenia, a group of talented Greater Boston Armenian-Americans banded together to form AMA to collect and preserve these books and artifacts.
 From humble beginnings in two rooms rented in 1972 in a church parish house in Belmont, AMA grew and expanded into a Watertown church's 4000 sqft basement and opened to the public in 1985.

 In 1988, AMA was able to buy and remodel the former Coolidge Bank and Trust Building at 65 Main Street in Watertown.
 The building is dedicated to the memory of Stephen P. Mugar and Marian G. Mugar, his wife.
 After being opened to the public as the Armenian Library and Museum of America in 1988, the name was officially changed to Armenian Museum of America in 2013.

 Building description

-AMA's present home is a four-story building plus basement containing approximately 30000 sqft.
+AMA's present home, in Watertown Square, is a four-story building plus basement containing approximately 30000 sqft.
 AMA occupies all of the basement, the first and second floors, most of the third floor and has its library on the fourth floor.
 The building also houses the Armenian International Women's Association ("AIWA") and Project SAVE Armenian Photographic Archives.